 Our lawyers are very adept at resolving DV cases in ways that minimize the penalties our clients face, whether that means winning at trial or negotiating with prosecutors for a more reasonable result.

-Possible Penalties for Domestic Violence Charges in Washington State
+Possible Penalties Of A Domestic Violence Conviction In Washington State